-Anti-human PDPN mAb NZ-1, which recognizes the PLAG2/3 domain, has a neutralizing activity for PDPN-CLEC-2 interaction and inhibits PDPN-induced platelet aggregation, and hematogenous lung metastasis [16,68] (Figure.
-1).
-Other anti-PDPN mAbs, P2-0 [144] and MS-1 [145] also recognize the PLAG2/3 domain, and 2F7 [146] recognizes the PLD/PLAG4 domain.
-These mAb also suppress platelet aggregation and hematogenous pulmonary metastasis by inhibiting CLEC-2 interaction.
+Anti-human PDPN mAb NZ-1, which recognizes the PLAG2/3 domain, has a neutralizing activity in relation to the PDPN-CLEC-2 interaction and inhibits PDPN-induced platelet aggregation and hematogenous lung metastasis [16,66] (Figure 1).
+Other anti-PDPN mAbs, P2-0 [152] and MS-1 [153] also recognize the PLAG2/3 domain, and 2F7 [154] recognizes the PLD/PLAG4 domain.
+These mAbs also suppress platelet aggregation and hematogenous pulmonary metastasis by inhibiting CLEC-2 interaction.

 Non-conjugated mAbs exhibit several different mechanisms of action, including antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC) activities.
-NZ-8 is a rat-human chimeric antibody derived from NZ-1, and its ADCC and CDC activities against MPM were evaluated in vitro and in vivo subcutaneous tumor xenograft model [50].
-NZ-8 preferentially recognized PDPN expressing MPM but not in normal tissues.
+NZ-8 is a rat-human chimeric antibody derived from NZ-1, and its ADCC and CDC activities against MPM were evaluated in vitro and in an in vivo subcutaneous tumor xenograft model [48].
+NZ-8 preferentially recognized PDPN-expressing MPM but not in normal tissues.
 NZ-8 exhibited higher ADCC activity in the presence of human NK cells and CDC activity compared with NZ-1.
 Treatment with NZ-8 and human NK cells significantly inhibited tumor growth.
-Furthermore, chLpMab-7, a mouse-human chimeric anti-PDPN mAb with a different epitope than NZ-1, could not inhibit PDPN-CLEC-2 interaction but suppressed tumor growth and hematogenous metastasis to the lung in a neutralization-independent manner [147].
+Furthermore, chLpMab-7, a mouse-human chimeric anti-PDPN mAb with a different epitope than NZ-1, could not inhibit PDPN-CLEC-2 interaction but suppressed tumor growth and hematogenous metastasis to the lung in a neutralization-independent manner [155].
 These findings suggest that ADCC and CDC activities are crucial in targeting therapeutic mAbs to PDPN-expressing tumors.

-Drug-conjugated mAbs rely on direct cytotoxicity of their payloads through receptor-bound mAbs-drug conjugate endocytosis [148,149].
-PMab-38, an anti-dog PDPN (dPDPN) mAb, reacts with dPDPN-expressing canine melanomas and SCCs [150-152].
-A mouse-canine chimeric mAb (P38B) conjugated with emtansine as the payload (P38B-DM1) has been challenged for tumor therapy.
-P38B-DM1 showed cytotoxicity to dPDPNexpressing cells and exhibited higher antitumor activity than P38B in the xenograft model [153].
-Recently, anti-PD-1 and anti-PD-L1 mAbs are used in canine tumor treatment [154-156]; the combination of immune checkpoint inhibitors with other antibody-drugs is expected to be more effective.
-Anti-dPDPN mAb may contribute to the development of canine cancer treatment, which can be feedback for human cancer treatment.
-Moreover, our group has developed anti-PDPN mAbs against 18 species of animals [4,6,150,157-172].
-These mAbs will contribute not only to the research of each animal but also to diagnosis and drug development.
+Drug-conjugated mAbs rely on direct cytotoxicity of their payloads through receptorbound mAb-drug-conjugate endocytosis [156,157].
+PMab-38, an anti-dog PDPN (dPDPN) mAb, reacts with dPDPN-expressing canine melanomas and SCCs [158-160].
+A mousecanine chimeric mAb (P38B) conjugated with emtansine as the payload (P38B-DM1) has been challenged for tumor therapy.
+P38B-DM1 showed cytotoxicity to dPDPN-expressing cells and exhibited higher antitumor activity than P38B in the xenograft model [161].
+Recently, anti-PD-1 and anti-PD-L1 mAbs are used in canine tumor treatment [162-164]; the combination of immune checkpoint inhibitors with other antibody drugs is expected to be more effective.
+Anti-dPDPN mAbs may contribute to the development of canine cancer treatment, which can provide feedback for human cancer treatment.
+Moreover, our group has developed anti-PDPN mAbs against 18 species of animals [4,6,69,158,165-179].
+These mAbs will contribute not only to the research on each animal but also to diagnosis and drug development.
 We will add novel anti-PDPN mAbs against golden hamsters and ferrets, which are small animal models of severe acute respiratory syndrome coronavirus 2 infections.
 Since PDPN is expressed in lung type I alveolar epithelium, these mAbs will contribute to the evaluation of the pathogenesis of virus-infected lung type I alveolar epithelial cells.

 PDPN-targeted near-infrared photoimmunotherapy (NIR-PIT) has been developed.
-In this therapy, toxicity to tumors is induced by an antibody-conjugated photoabsorber (IR700) after exposure to NIR-light [173].
+In this therapy, toxicity to tumors is induced by an antibody-conjugated photoabsorber (IR700) after exposure to NIR light [180].
 NIR-PIT selectively eliminates cancer cells, resulting in local immune reactions to cancer antigens released by destroyed cancer cells.
-These are characterized by rapid maturation of dendritic cells and stimulation of cytotoxic T cells, which attack tumor cells that have evaded the initial effects of NIR-PIT [174].
-An anti-human PDPN mAb NZ-1-R700 conjugate exerts an antitumor effect in vitro and in vivo in the human MPM model [75].
+These are characterized by the rapid maturation of dendritic cells and the stimulation of cytotoxic T cells, which attack tumor cells that have evaded the initial effects of NIR-PIT [181].
+An anti-human PDPN mAb NZ-1-R700 conjugate exerts an antitumor effect in vitro and in vivo in the human MPM model [73].